 My wife and I both came out as non-monogamous to our friends and family.
 Once again, we were met with judgment and disapproval.
 But this decision allowed us to be open about who we really were as humans.
 It also showed us who our real friends were, and gave us the self-worth and self-confidence we needed to be the most natural and authentic versions of ourselves.

 These changes (and others) led us from a life of confusion, endless repetition, and personal emptiness, to a life of intentionality, passion, and ultimately… self-fulfillment.

 Over the course of my life, I’ve learned many lessons pertaining to this struggle.
-But when it comes to trying to please other people, here are the 3 that stick out to me as the most important.
+But when it comes to trying to please other people, here are the three that stick out to me as the most important.